Child Development Program Supervisor

 Flexible, but ideally during the month of August as needed during regular business hours (9am-5pm).
 Project should take approximately 20 hours.

 Family Advocate Intern – NOW ACCEPTING APPLICATIONS FOR SUMMER 2018!

 Family Advocacy interns are responsible for providing services for children and families seen at Baltimore Child Abuse Center and participating as a member of a multidisciplinary team involving BCAC staff as well as staff from BCAC partner organizations, Child Protective Services, Baltimore City Police Department, and Baltimore City State’s Attorney’s Office.
 Family Advocacy interns are the first point of contact for victims of child sexual abuse, trauma, and other adverse childhood experiences, and also their non-offending caregivers.
-Family Advocacy interns, additionally:

-Community Outreach and Education Intern
+Community Outreach & Education Intern

 BCAC’s Community Outreach & Education (CO&E) Department is committed to providing education and training to our multi-disciplinary partners, Youth Serving professionals, and members of our community.
 In supporting the mission of BCAC, the CO&E Intern performs a critical role in researching local organizations for training opportunities, drafting outreach letters, tracking presentation data for the purpose of evaluating training feedback, reading and analyzing articles and documents, learning to give trainings and present material in innovative and engaging ways, and recommending improvements for future outreach.

 Please send cover letter and resume to email@example.com if interested.